bchen528/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 4. displays Holberton School 10 times, but for the 9th iteration, displays Holberton School and then Hi on a new line using only while loop and if statement

-5.  loops from 1 to 10 and:
+5.  loops from 1 to 10 using if, elif, else, while loop and:

-    displays bad luck for the 4th loop iteration displays good luck for the 8th loop iteration displays Holberton School for the other iterations
+    *displays bad luck for the 4th loop iteration *displays good luck for the 8th loop iteration *displays Holberton School for the other iterations

-    using if, elif, else, while loop

-6. displays numbers from 1 to 20 and:
+6. displays numbers from 1 to 20 using while loop and case statement and:

-   displays bad luck from China for the 4th loop iteration displays bad luck from Japan for the 9th loop iteration displays bad luck from Italy for the 17th loop iteration
+   *displays bad luck from China for the 4th loop iteration *displays bad luck from Japan for the 9th loop iteration *displays bad luck from Italy for the 17th loop iteration

-   using while loop and case statement

 7. displays the time for 12 hours and 59 minutes:

-   display hours from 0 to 12
+   *display hours from 0 to 12
-   display minutes from 1 to 59
+   *display minutes from 1 to 59

 8. displays content of the current directory in a list format where only the part of the name after the first dash is displayed using for loop